This precise 5-step process is designed to take your habit of being always late and turn it into a force of high punctuality.

 Also, if you don’t happen to find a couple of days to dedicate time to this step, then keep doing your diary entries till you find time.

 Step 3.
-Pick The Smallest Devil
+Pick Out The Tiniest Devil

 This is the third move – pick out the least troubling wiggly and throw it away.